About the course

 The number of students on this course is so small that statistics are not meaningful.
+Many students go on to further academic study, while others use the skills they have gained in a wide variety of destinations.
 The department runs a number of activities in close cooperation with the Careers Service, including an annual careers conference, CV workshops and visits from many employers.
 The course also has strong engagement with industrial partners.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in chemistry, physics, materials science or a related discipline, with appropriate background in mathematics, quantum mechanics and statistical mechanics.
+- a first-class or strong upper second-class undergraduate degree with honours in chemistry, physics, materials science or a related discipline, with appropriate background in mathematics, quantum mechanics and statistical mechanics.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.